 It seems like everybody is talking about being mindful nowadays — and a lot of us are trying the practice out.
-But travelers have been concerned with implementing the art of mindfulness long before the Times asked us to zen out while brushing our teeth.
+But travelers have been concerned with implementing the art of mindfulness for a long time.
 In fact, traveling with an open mind, being aware of cultures and customs, is something of a must-do when it comes to being an authentic traveler.
-There is nothing wrong with this idea in theory, but it seems to have been taken it a bit further than merely being “aware” of different cultural traditions: Travelers are now preoccupied with the sentiment of being respectful of different traditions and customers — irregardless of the tradition’s moral rectitude.
+There is nothing wrong with this idea in theory, but it seems to have been taken it a bit further than merely being “aware” of different cultural traditions: Travelers are now preoccupied with the sentiment of being respectful of different traditions and customers — regardless of the tradition’s moral rectitude.

 Do You Understand the Context of the Tradition?